barisbay00/ground_truth_wiki/downloads/quality-checklist.md

-If you like checklists, here is one you can use:
 ## Decisions based on evidence
 - [ ] I compared the draft against the original image.
 - [ ] Every major edit is supported by the original image.